TwitchCon: 2024: San Diego

 The event also featured popular shows and activities, including The Table ft.
 QTCinderella, Name Your Price LIVE! ft.
 AustinShow & WillNeff, and the classic Twitch Rivals Ultimate Challenge, among many others.

-TwitchCon San Diego 2024 was also the first year in which Twitch did not offer a concert event.
+TwitchCon 2024 was also the first year in which Twitch did not offer a concert event.
 In place, Twitch offered attendees a "Block Party" add-on to the TwitchCon pass.
-The Block Party allowed attendees access to a blocked-off section of the Gaslamp Quarter, San Diego, from 7 to 10 PM on Saturday, September 21, 2024.
+The Block Party allowed attendees access to a blocked-off section of the Gaslamp Quarter in San Diego from 7 to 10 PM on September 21.
 Twitch partnered with local businesses to offer free food, drinks, and alcoholic beverages to attendees of the event, as well as live music, karaoke sessions, and lounge areas.

-2025 San Diego
+2025: San Diego

-TwitchCon returned to San Diego on October 17–19, 2025.
-This also marks 10 years of TwitchCon.
+TwitchCon North America returned to the San Diego Convention Center on October 17–19, 2025.
+The event marked 10 years of TwitchCon.

 Prior to the event, several major creators publicly opted out of attending the event, citing safety concerns.
 During the event, Twitch streamer Emiru was assaulted by a fan, who grabbed her and attempted to kiss her before her personal security intervened.
 Twitch responded by stating that the company "immediately blocked this individual from returning to the TwitchCon premises", which Emiru denied, calling the statement a "blatant lie".
 Twitch initially planned to suspend the person from the platform for 30 days, and then indefinitely only after Emiru pushed back.
 She stated that the fan was allowed to walk away after his attempted assault and was only caught hours after the incident.
 Furthermore, she commented that she felt TwitchCon staff did not take the assault seriously and noted that Twitch had banned her preferred bodyguard in a previous TwitchCon for "holding a stalker’s arm to bring him to police".

 TwitchCon Europe

-2019 Berlin
+2019: Berlin

-The inaugural TwitchCon Europe took place at CityCube Berlin in Germany on April 13–14, 2019.
-This was the first TwitchCon event held in Europe.
+The inaugural TwitchCon Europe took place at CityCube Berlin in Germany on April 13 and 14, 2019.
 It featured panels, workshops, and competitions like Twitch Rivals.
 Notable announcements included Twitch Sings, improved search features, and expanded monetization for creators.
 American actor David Hasselhoff appeared as a motivational speaker.
 Attendees had to be over 18 to enter the event.

-2020 cancellation
+2020 and 2021 cancellation

-Due to the COVID-19 pandemic, TwitchCon Europe, which was scheduled to occur at RAI Amsterdam Convention Centre May 2 and 3, 2020 was cancelled.
+Due to the COVID-19 pandemic, TwitchCon Europe, which was scheduled to occur at RAI Amsterdam Convention Centre May 2 and 3, 2020, as well as TwitchCon Europe 2021, was cancelled.
 On November 14, 2020, in lieu of TwitchCon, Twitch held a 12-hour virtual convention named "GlitchCon".
 Over 425 streamers participated in the event.
 Notable activities included Twitch Rivals tournaments for Fortnite and Fall Guys, the Austin Talent Show featuring judges T-Pain and Andy Milonakis, and a US$1 million donation being made to the AbleGamers foundation.

-Neither a GlitchCon or TwitchCon event occurred in 2021.
-The next Europe event would be held in Amsterdam in 2022.